-To prepare a bootable device for Windows:
+To prepare a bootable device:

-- From the Windows Start menu, click All Programs > Active@ KillDisk > Bootable Disk Creator.
+- Run Bootable Disk Creator from the Windows Start menu (Windows platform), or launch BootDiskCreator executable under SuperUser account (Linux platform).
 The Active@ Boot Disk Creator main page appears. - 2.
+If Active@ KillDisk has not been registered yet, you need to register software first.
+Click Registration link, and copy and paste your registration information and a registration key being sent to you.
+Click OK to verify registration information, and store this information locally (next time you launch an application, won't need to register it again). - 3.
 In the Active@ Boot Disk Creator main page, select the desired bootable media: a CD/DVD/Blu-ray, a USB Flash Drive or an ISO Image file to be burned later.
-If several media drives are inserted, click the ellipsis button (...) and choose a particular device.
-Click Next. - 3.
-Click Boot into Windows.
-At this step you can specify additional options: - a.
+If several media drives are inserted, select a proper device from a combo-box.
+If your USB Disk is not displayed in a combo-box, click the link below and initialize it properly.
+Click Next. - 4.
+Select the target platform for booting up.
+Depending on Active@ KillDisk version you purchased, one or more target platforms will be available (Windows, Linux GUI, Linux Console or DOS). - 5.
+At this step you can specify additional boot disk options: - a.
+To customize boot options, click the System Boot Settings tab.
+You can change the default settings to be used: Time Zone, Additional Language Support, Default Application Start and Auto-Start Delay.
+You can also change these options in the Active@ Boot Disk initialization screen while booting (Windows version).
+Additional Network and Security sub-tabs allow to configure static IP & Firewall settings, as well as to protect your Boot Disk with a password at boot time. - b.
 To add your custom files to the bootable media, click the User's Files tab.
 Add files or folders using the related buttons at the right side.
-Added items will be placed in the User\Files root folder. - b.
+Added items will be placed in the User Files root folder. - c.
 To add specific drivers to be loaded automatically, click the Add Drivers tab.
-Add all files for the particular driver (\.INF, \.SYS, ...).
-Added items will be placed in the BootDisk\Drivers root folder.
-At boot time all \.INF files located in this folder will be installed. - c.
+Add all files for the particular driver (.INF, .SYS, ...).
+Added items will be placed in the BootDisk_Drivers root folder.
+At boot time all .INF files located in this folder will be installed. - d.
 To add specific scripts to be launched after Active@ Boot Disk is loaded, click the Add Scripts tab.
-Add your scripts (\.CMD files).
+Add your scripts (.CMD files).